DIGOARTHUR/github-automated-repos/README.md

  <details>
 <br/>

-- `banner`: This property returns a .PNG image.
-For this to be possible, the correct name must be entered in the file called `banner.png` and also the path.
-Ex.:
+- `banner`: This property returns a .PNG e .SVG image.
+For this to be possible, the name of the image file must contain `banner`in the name.
+Insert your images in the following path: Ex.:
 ```
-└── src
+└── public
-    └── assets
+    └── images
-            └── imgs
+            └── `bannerXYZ.png`
-                └── `banner.png`
+            └── `bannerABC.svg`
     ├── ...
 ```
 <div align="center">